Ian-Ball/PyBot-versions/README.md

 Completely free.
 Forever.

-PyBot is free software.
-You may make any modifications to it as long as you credit me as maker of the base software.
+PyBot is user-made software.
+You may make any modifications to it as long as you credit me as maker of the base software (if it is going online).